spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 ---

-When you boot up an Edge host for the first time after installation, if you enabled initial configuration in the user data, you will be prompted to configure the Edge host and its network environment in a terminal user interface (TUI).
+When you boot up an Edge host for the first time after installation, if you enabled initial configuration in the user data, you will be prompted to configure the Edge host and its network environment in a Terminal User Interface (TUI).
 This includes the configuration of an OS user, machine hostname, IP address, and DNS server.

 You may already have specified some of these configurations in the **user-data** file in the EdgeForge process or have